-3. It is always a good practice to include a T-attenuation pad as described under "Board Layout Considerations".
+3. On the transmitter end it is always a good practice to include a T-attenuation pad as described under "Board Layout Considerations".
 This allows your product's output power to be adjusted for certification purposes without change or compromise to the antenna.